Skip to main content

 • optimization

-The game's optimization has received mixed feedback, with users reporting crashes, stuttering, and performance issues, particularly on older hardware and during intense gameplay moments.
-While some players have noted improvements over time, many are hopeful for future patches to enhance performance and address these concerns.
-Overall, the game's potential is recognized, but its current performance detracts from the experience.
+The game's optimization has received mixed feedback, with users reporting crashes, stuttering, and performance issues, particularly on older computers and during intense gameplay moments.
+While some players have noted improvements in certain areas, many are hopeful for future patches to enhance overall performance, as the game's potential is overshadowed by its current technical shortcomings.

 • “One note: in the end-game shortly before 30 minutes, the performance sometimes goes a bit down, but I know that the devs are working on this, and I'm certain that with more patches at some point it will be fluent.”